 One of my earliest realizations was that these three Newsoms were not born in Camden County.
 Their birthplaces were always listed as “N.C.” (rather than Camden) and there were no living, older Newsoms in the county to associate them with.
 Paul Heinegg’s Free African Americans contained a detailed account of the Newsom family of Northampton County but I had no records to connect the two groups of people.
 I spent months searching for information with no leads—part of the challenge being the many spellings of the name “Newsom” (which can be spelled Newsam, Newsome, Newson, Nusan, Nusene, Nusom, Nuson, Nusum, Nusun, Hewsom, Hewson, etc.).

-Unexpectedly, after researching these Newsoms for over a year, I stumbled upon a Pasquotank County apprentice bond for Andrew Newsom, son of Penny Newsom*, to Ambrose McPherson.
+Unexpectedly, after researching these Newsoms for over a year, I stumbled upon a Pasquotank County apprentice bond for Andrew Newsom, son of Penny Newsom1, to Ambrose McPherson.
 The year was not legible on the bond but I soon found another Pasquotank County apprentice bond made in 1830 for Joel Newsom, son of Penny Newsom, to Vincent McPherson.
 The records revealed that the boys’ mother was deceased when they were teenagers.
-Henry, as the oldest, did not appear to have been apprenticed—possibly because he was an adult (21 or older) when their mother died.
+Henry, as the oldest, did not appear to have been apprenticed—possibly because he was an adult (over 21) when their mother died.

 This revelation did more than identify a parent—it established a connection between the Newsoms of Camden County and the Newsoms of Northampton County.
 Penny Newsom was noted in Heinegg’s research as the daughter of Moses and Winnifred Newsom.
 Both Moses and Winnifred had previous marriages so their combined family was quite large (and complex from a genealogical perspective).